-These are the main tourniquets which were carried by soldiers in Operations Enduring Freedom (OEF), Iraqi Freedom (OIF), and New Dawn (OND).
-They are used by police officers, EMS paramedics, the American Red Cross, and approved for use by the Department of Defense.
+These are the main tourniquets that soldiers carried in Operations Enduring Freedom (OEF), Iraqi Freedom (OIF), and New Dawn (OND)—also used by police officers, EMS paramedics, the American Red Cross, and approved for use by the Department of Defense.

 They are proven to work and recommended by the Committee on Tactical Combat Casualty Care (CoTCCC).